TalRoni/cargo-upload/README.md

 # Cargo Upload

 ## Description
-A cargo subcommand for publishing compressed crate to private registry (For example [Crates-Registry](https://gitlab.com/TalRoni/crates-registry)).\
+A cargo subcommand for publishing compressed a crate to a private registry (For example [Crates-Registry](https://github.com/TalRoni/crates-registry)).\
-In order to publish crates to a private registry you want to download the crate and it's dependencies (you can use [`cargo collect`](https://crates.io/crates/cargo-collect)) then you can upload the files to your private registry with this subcommand.
+To publish crates to a private registry you want to download the crate and its dependencies (you can use [`cargo collect`](https://crates.io/crates/cargo-collect)) then you can upload the files to your private registry with this subcommand.

 ## Installation
-cargo-upload can be install with cargo:
+cargo-upload can be installed via cargo:
 ```bash
 $ cargo install cargo-upload
 ```